Ariana Madix And Tom Sandoval: Will ‘Vanderpump Rules’ Stars Get Married?

 Since Ariana Madix and Tom Sandoval moved in together, fans have been wondering about a possible engagement.
 However, for the past several months, Ariana Madix has made it quite clear that she isn’t sold on the idea of getting married — nor does she want any children.

 “Tom and I actually have a joke that every time somebody asks us when we’re going to get married that one more year gets added on to our time frame.
-I think we’re at 28 years,” Ariana Madix explained to The Daily Dish in November.
+I think we’re at 28 years,” Ariana Madix explained to the Daily Dish in November.
 “But, honestly, I love him.
 I want to be with him and we have a lot of future plans together.
 They don’t necessarily involve walking down an aisle and saying vows, but we really want to buy a house together.”

-Ariana Madix continued on, revealing that she and Tom Sandoval, who works as a bartender as SUR Lounge alongside her, having been saving money to buy a home and have also been traveling.
+Ariana Madix continued, revealing that she and Tom Sandoval, who works as a bartender as SUR Lounge alongside her, having been saving money to buy a home and have also been traveling.

-“I don’t want kids or marriage,” Ariana Madix added to The Daily Dish.
+“I don’t want kids or marriage,” Ariana Madix added to the Daily Dish.

 Ariana Madix was also seen talking about having kids during a conversation with Lisa Vanderpump during Vanderpump Rules Season 5 and while Vanderpump insisted that Madix would likely want kids at some point in her life, Madix said that was not the case.
 She also told fans online at the time that she didn’t want to have to keep discussing the issue.